nitin42/Animated-Timeline/docs/Keyframes.md

 }
 ```

-The above css snippet will converted to -
+The above css snippet will be written as -

 ```js
 const xyz = new Keyframes().value({ offset: 0.45, height: '30px' })